viktorchernev/DescribeLanguage/content/technical/describe compiler cli/Messages.md

 <span style="color:blue">static ConsoleColor ERROR_COLOR</span> - The color used for error text forecolor.

 <span style="color:blue">static ConsoleColor MOREINFO_COLOR</span> - The color used for less important informational text forecolor.

+#### Presetting
+<span style="color:blue">presetConsole()</span> - Set console dimensions and colors.

+<span style="color:blue">printLogo3(ConsoleColor logoColor)</span> - Output the ASCII art logo with 3 dashes for shadow to the console.

+<span style="color:blue">printLogo3()</span> - Output the ASCII art logo with 3 dashes for shadow to the console, using the default color for text.

+<span style="color:blue">printLogo2(ConsoleColor logoColor)</span> - Output the ASCII art logo with 2 dashes for shadow to the console.

+<span style="color:blue">printLogo2()</span> - Output the ASCII art logo with 2 dashes for shadow to the console, using the default color for text.

+<span style="color:blue">printLogo3Bicolor(ConsoleColor colorA, ConsoleColor colorB)</span> - Output the ASCII art logo with 2 dashes for shadow to the console, in 2 alternating colors.

+<span style="color:blue">printLogo3Bicolor()</span> - Output the ASCII art logo with 2 dashes for shadow to the console, in 2 alternating colors, using the default color for text and the default color for info